 In Greek Hellenism, it was interesting to discover the more nuanced meanings of this term: devoting oneself to, yielding, forcing, and fleeing.

-In this post-modern Christian world, there continues to be tension between Christian values and the world’s values.
-There is also tension between traditional Christian beliefs and more liberal Christian beliefs.
+In this post-modern Christian world, there continues to be tension between Christian values/world’s values and traditional Christian beliefs/liberal Christian beliefs.

 In their arrogance, the Modernists have claimed that the Church’s ecclesiology has changed.
 Are they saying that Jesus did not get his Church right??
-Do these Modernists have a special knowledge?
+Do these Modernists think they have a special knowledge?
+It unfortunately looks like that Pope Leo XIV is going to continue down the path of Synodality.

 In 1Tim, Paul provides us an early examples of the consequences of turning away from the faith (towards Satan).
 This can apply to anyone.
-Satan can always find ways to subtlely and sneakily turn us away from God.
+Satan can always find ways to subtlely, stealthily, and sneakily turn us away from God and the Church.
+Satan only needs for us to forget about God!

-Polish cardinal Grzegorz Rys wants more liturgical “reform”, He claims that the Eucharist must be synodal and less “priest-centered”???
-(The cardinal evidently shows his ignorance in failing to state that the Eucharist is “Christ-centered” This is another Modernist who wants to create a new Mass.
+Polish cardinal Grzegorz Rys claims that the Eucharist must be synodal and less “priest-centered”???
+(The cardinal evidently shows his synodal ignorance in understanding that the Eucharist is “Christ-centered” and “priest centered”.
+The priest represents Christ.

-The Modernists are introducing the novelty of lay governance in Church doctrine and Church authority.
-This authority only comes from ordained clergy.
+The Modernists and Synodalists are introducing the synodal human novelty of lay governance in Church doctrine and Church authority.
+They want to undermine the structure of the Church.
+This sounds like what a Protestant would do.
+Authority only comes from ordained clergy.

-Standing up for the faith may require perseverance, persecution, being cancelled, and even martyrdom.
-Bishop Strickland has already become a “white martyrdom” in being removed from office for upholding and defending the faith.
+Standing up for the faith may require perseverance, persecution, cancellation, and even martyrdom.
+Bishop Strickland has already become a “white martyr” in being removed from office for upholding and defending the faith.
+Others are Cardinal Mueller, Cardinal Burke, Bishop Schneider, and Bishop Vigano.

 The Catholic (and Christian) path may be difficult.
 The Christian must be prepared like a disciplined athlete or well-armed soldier in facing these difficulties.

-One has to ask: Is Modernism in any different than Gnosticism?
-Oftentimes, the Modernists act like they think they know better.
+How is Modernism (Synodalism) any different from Gnosticism?
+Quite often they act like they think they know better.

 Quotes by G.K.
 Chesterton: